CESNET/eduroam-icinga/doc/tests.md

 ## remote tests

 Remote tests are run on radius1.eduroam.cz.
 The tests are run using icinga cluster protocol.
-The client (radius1.eduroam.cz) only needs to know the definotion of the tests to run them.
+The client (radius1.eduroam.cz) only needs to know the definition of the tests to run them.
 Parameter relaying is done using the icinga cluster protocol.